rbvegas/StatiCSharp/README_NUGET.md

     name: "My Awesome Website",
     description: @"Description of your website",
     language: "en-US",
-    sections: "posts, about"            //select which folders should be treated as sections );
+    sections: "posts, about"            // Select which folders should be treated as sections.
+);

 var manager = new WebsiteManager(
     website: website,
-    source: @"/path/to/your/project"    // path to the folder of your website project );
+    source: @"/path/to/your/project"    // Path to the folder of your website project.
+);

 manager.Make();